 PLAYING RULES

-All games played under the League's auspices shall be played according to the rules of the B.C.F. and to the Laws the F.I.D.E.
+All games played under the League's auspices shall be played according to the rules of the E.C.F. and to the F.I.D.E.
+Laws of Chess except as specified within these rules.

 ARTICLE 2 REGISTRATION OF PLAYERS